-Gasoline Oil (fl.oz.)
+Gasoline Oil (fl. oz.)

 1 gallon 3.2

 2.5 gallons 8.0

-NOTE: Fuel containers may hold more than the specified amount.
-If too much gasoline is in the container, the resulting gas-to-oil fuel mixture will not be correct for proper engine operation.
+NOTE: Measure fuel correctly.
+Fuel containers can hold more than the manufacturer's specified amount.
+If too much gasoline is in the container, the resulting gas-to-oil ratio will not be correct for proper engine operation.